pierfrancesco2021/XAI-for-Microbiome-Data-Analysis-in-CRC/README.md

     * xgboost: 2.0.2
     * shap: 0.43.0
     * scikit-learn: 1.3.0
+    *statnnot: 0.2.3
-## Version Numbers for Python Packages in the Windows environment
+## Version Numbers for Python Packages in the Linux environment

     * pandas: 1.5.3
     * numpy: 1.22.2